briannaschuh/briannaschuh/README.md

 Welcome to my GitHub!

-- 💼 I currently work as a Data Scientist in the FinTech industry
+- 💼 I currently work as a Data Scientist in the FinTech industry.
-- 📚 I hold a B.S. in Statistics and Data Science from Yale University
+- 📚 I hold a B.S. in Statistics and Data Science from Yale University.
-- 🔍 I am interested in statistical optimization, deep learning, and generative AI
+- 🔍 I am interested in statistical optimization, deep learning, and generative AI.

-Pleae feel free to connect with me on LinkedIn if you would like to chat!
+Please feel free to connect with me on LinkedIn if you would like to chat!

 <!--